Remco28/folder_declutter/docs/ARCHITECTURE.md

 ## Integration Points
 - Windows Shell APIs (pywin32):
   - Recycle Bin: Prefers `IFileOperation` with `FOF_ALLOWUNDO | FOF_NOCONFIRMMKDIR | FOF_SILENT | FOF_NOCONFIRMATION` for Vista+; falls back to `SHFileOperation` with `FO_DELETE | FOF_ALLOWUNDO | FOF_SILENT | FOF_NOCONFIRMATION` for older systems.
+    - Flags compatibility (Phase 7.1): include `FOFX_NOCOPYSECURITYATTRIBS` only if available; otherwise omit and continue, falling back to `SHFileOperation` if IFileOperation setup fails.
   - Window styles: `GetWindowLong/SetWindowLong` to toggle `WS_EX_TRANSPARENT` for pass-through; keep always-on-top.
 Avoid `WS_EX_LAYERED` to prevent blank/transparent client area with Tk.
 - TkinterDnD2: must bundle TkDND resources with PyInstaller; normalizes Explorer drops to file paths.
 - Filesystem: Robust moves (cross-volume rename → copy+delete), long path prefixes (`\\?\\`) if needed, permission error handling.

 ## Runtime & Operations Notes
 - Pass-through behavior: The window should allow clicks to pass through when not actively handling drag/drop.
 Implementation toggles `WS_EX_TRANSPARENT` when idle; disable transparency while dialogs are open or during drag/drop; re-enable afterward.
 We do not set `WS_EX_LAYERED` to avoid Tk paint issues.
 The grid is fixed at 2×3 to keep the layout predictable and minimal.
+ - Context menu robustness (Phase 8.1): Context menus are toplevel-parented, created lazily, checked for existence at popup, and retried safely to avoid Tcl command invalidation during widget redraws.
 - Concurrency: Use worker threads for file operations; schedule UI updates via `Tk.after` to avoid cross-thread UI calls.
 - Drag sessions: DragDropBridge tracks a drag sequence across tiles; pass-through is disabled on first enter and restored once the drag leaves the toplevel or on drop, preserving the prior pass-through state.
 - Dialog z-order: Dialogs are parented to the main window; the app temporarily clears `-topmost` so system dialogs (folder picker, text input, overwrite) appear above, then restores it afterward.